dbmurray/dbmurray.github.io/_posts/2021-03-01-enter-the-tidyverse.md

 For a long time, R wasn't something I needed to do my work.
 But things have changed over the last year as I find myself more and more engaged in doing a lot of data-science adjacent work.
 Being efficient and consistent when cleansing data suddenly is a crucial thing.

 I frequently require to cleanse data.
-Typically, I rely on tools like Excel, PowerQuery and Tableau Prep to do so.
+Typically, I rely on tools like <b>Excel, PowerQuery</b> and <b>Tableau Prep</b> to do so.
 As any data person knows, data cleansing is the most time-consuming part of the job - but it's also incredibly crucial to get right.
 It's also sometimes mind-numbing and prone to errors.
 Anything that can reduce the time to accurately clean datasets is a desirable proposition.

 Lately, I've been working with more extensive and more complex datasets and was getting frustrated by PowerQuery and Tableau Prep's performance.
 While I could set up cleansing workflows on these platforms quickly enough, I encountered issues when working with data with many millions of rows.
 Frequently, these products would demand colossal system resources and often crash.